unclenumbers/bintoc/readme.md

 # bintoc

 bintoc is a CLI program that takes any file (ususally a binary) and outputs it as a .c file with an array of all bytes in the file, named ARRAY.
+The variable also has the size of the array.

 ## Building bintoc